nationalarchives/da-tre-dev-documentation/architecture-decision-records/003-New-TDR-TRE-integration.md

 ## Context

+The initial deployment used a interface specific message structure between TDR and TRE.

+This ADR documents the generic messaging approach that is to be used for V2 message flows.

-Current TDR-TRE integration is documented [here](../tdr-integration/README.md).
+The V1 TDR-TRE integration is documented [here](../tdr-integration/README.md).

+## Decision

-The following revisions to TRE have been proposed to standardise communication between multiple event producers and consumers:
+The following revisions to TRE will be used to standardise communication between multiple event producers and consumers:

 * [TRE Event payload structure changes](#tre-event-payload-structure-changes)